 Primarily, we will provide information of installed generation capacity, power plants, and time series of electricity consumption and wind and solar generation.
 We have collected data from Germany and neighboring countries and extend the geographical scope step by step.
 We also gradually include more types of data, such as historical spot prices and weather data.

 We envision a central, user-friendly online platform.
 Our goal is a comprehensive set of power system data that are clearly structured, well documented, internally consistent, and easily accessible.
 The scripts used for downloading and processing are open-source and available through GitHub.
-We follow the Data Package convention and publish data as CSV files and metadata as JSON files (XSLX files are also available).
-Read more about our IT approach.
+We follow the Data Package convention and publish data as CSV files and metadata as JSON files (XSLX and SQLITE files are also available).
+Read more about our decentralized IT approach.